Below you find a regionwise analysis of the Dutch league - which regions provided how many teams to the league, and titles won per region.

 4 NOAD (Tilburg) [removed 1971]

-3 Eindhoven
+3 FC Eindhoven

 2 BVV ('s-Hertogenbosch, Den Bosch) [merged 1967]